robstave/angular2-training/session-two/page1.md

 ```

 ### Void
-Using void means there’s no type expected.
+Using void means there is no type expected.
 This is usually in functions with no return value:

 ```typescript
  function doIt(name: string): void {